 - Above-ground or underground fuel storage tanks that are abandoned or suspected to be leaking

-- A site the owner is liable for and that is being used as an open dump
+- A site that the owner is liable for contamination and that is being used as an open dump

-- A site where a removal action by another organization or agency has or is occurring
+- A site where a removal action or cleanup by another organization or agency has occurred or is occurring

 The Swinomish Brownfields TRP can only investigate what it knows about.
 For this reason, input from the community is crucial.
 We encourage any information you can provide about potential brownfield sites on the reservation as well comments on sites we are currently working with.
 Contact the Swinomish Department of Environmental Protection with your questions, suggestions, or comments.